People over 50 accounted for 17% of new HIV cases diagnosed in Europe in 2015, study says

 But, she points out, “the epidemic is evolving and going in a new direction that we need to take into account … by health care providers.”

-"This issue is not something public health has given adequate attention to -- older people are 'at risk' but this is often not appreciated," said Janet Seeley, professor of anthropology and health at the London School of Hygiene & Tropical Medicine in the UK, who wrote a related commentary on the findings.
-She highlighted the importance of campaigns such as "Age is not a condom
+“This issue is not something public health has given adequate attention to – older people are ‘at risk’ but this is often not appreciated,” said Janet Seeley, professor of anthropology and health at the London School of Hygiene & Tropical Medicine in the UK, who wrote a related commentary on the findings.
+She highlighted the importance of campaigns such as “Age is not a condom” in the UK.

 “It highlights the need to use a condom because even if pregnancy is no longer likely, sexually transmitted infections including HIV, are.”